800,000 government workers may need financial assistance as shutdown continues

 Breaking News Emails

-Non-profit organizations and private companies are working to provide financial assistance to roughly 800,000 people who won't receive regularly scheduled paychecks as Congress failed to vote on a resolution to the partial government shutdown during a session Thursday.
+Nonprofit organizations and private companies are working to provide financial assistance to roughly 800,000 people who won't receive regularly scheduled paychecks as Congress failed Thursday to vote on a resolution to end the partial government shutdown.

-The U.S. Office of Personnel Management, an agency which handles human resources for the government's civilian workforce, advised thousands of employees who won't be paid during government shutdown to reach out to creditors in order to work out alternative payment schedules.
+The Office of Personnel Management, which handles human resources for the government's civilian workforce, advised thousands of employees who won't be paid during government shutdown to reach out to creditors to work out alternative payment schedules.

-The OPM released sample letters Thursday on Twitter to show shutdown workers how to ask for help from mortgage companies and landlords.
+The office released sample letters Thursday on Twitter to show shutdown workers how to ask for help from mortgage companies and landlords.

 "As we discussed, I am a Federal employee who has recently been furloughed due to a lack of funding of my agency," one sample letter reads.
 "Because of this, my income has been severely cut and I am unable to pay the entire cost of my mortgage, along with my other expenses."

 A fact sheet compiled by Senate Democrat staffers estimated roughly 420,000 federal employees would still be required to work without pay, while an additional 380,000 would be sent home, or furloughed, without pay.
-While it is unclear what the future holds in this instance, in the past, government employees have usually received back pay at the end of shutdowns.
+In the past, government employees have usually received back pay at the end of shutdowns.

 Lawmakers met for a session on Capitol Hill on Thursday, the sixth day of the shutdown, but offered no resolution to the impasse over President Donald Trump's demand for a border wall.
 With no votes scheduled in either chamber and no sign of serious negotiations between the parties, the shutdown is now widely expected to continue into the new year.